BodonFerenc/xlsToGedcom/README.md

-Expected excle format as per readme.txt of project familytree:
+Expected excel format as per readme.txt of project [familytree](http://freshmeat.sourceforge.net/projects/familytree_cgi/):

 The excel format is quite straightforward based on the example file.
 Each row (except the header) represents a person.
 The fields are:
  * ID: the ID of the person.
 It can be anything (like 123 or Bart_Simpson), but it should only contain alphanumeric characters and underscore (no whitespace is allowed).